 Dog grooming isn't just about brushing and bathing your Cocker; it’s about much more than that.
 Grooming your dog also involves checking his ears, eyes, claws and teeth and is essential for your Spaniel's health.
 Read on for the best grooming tips for Cocker Spaniels.

 Cocker Spaniels are made for grooming, don't you think?

 It's probably those tantalisingly long ears, you just can't help but want to stroke and brush them because they're so soft and silky!

-Grooming your Cocker Spaniel on a regular basis will help to keep his coat clean, shining and manageable.
+If you groom your Cocker Spaniel often it will help to keep his coat clean, shining and manageable.

-Okay, so it might be a little time-consuming, but apart from making your Cocker Spaniel look great, grooming will also help to keep his skin, nails, ears and eyes in excellent health too.
+Okay, so it might be a little time-consuming, but apart from making your Cocker Spaniel look great, regular grooming will also help to keep his skin, nails, ears and eyes in excellent health too.

+And as an added benefit, it helps to reinforce the bond with your Cocker!
 Now, I think that's definitely well worth

 the effort involved - don't you?